sadiqkhan7777/python-mcqs-quiz/README.md

 streamlit run main.py
 ```

 🎉 That’s it!
-Your Money Making Machine is ready to use 🚀
+Your Python MCQs Application is ready to use 🚀